HyItsAngela/DATA.4380.Spring.2024/Homework/MarketingResponse/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Springleaf Marketing Response

 * This repository applies machine learning techniques and models to springlife marketing response to predict customer responses to the direct mail (DM) that springleaf sends out to connect with their current and potential clientale.
 From Kaggle's "Springleaf Marketing Response" [(https://www.kaggle.com/competitions/springleaf-marketing-response/overview)].
+Kaggle provides a high-dimensional dataset that included anonymized customer information/features.

 ## Overview

 * Springleaf is a financial services company that provides customers with personal and auto loans.
 Direct mail is Springleaf's primary communication source to connect with their current customers and reach out to potential and target customers.
 * The task, as defined by the Kaggle challenge is to develop a model to "determine whether to send a direct mail peice to a customer".
-This repository approaches this problem as a binary classification task, using models x and were compared against each other. x was the best model for the task as it was able to determine whether a customer succesfully responded to a DM and hence should be futher contacted via DM scored at ~x% accuracy.
-At the time of this writing, the best performance on the Kaggle leaderboards of this metric is x%.
+This repository approaches this problem as a binary classification task, using model CatBoost.
+The model was able to determine whether a customer succesfully responded to a DM and hence should be futher contacted via DM scored at ~72% accuracy.
+At the time of this writing, the best performance on the Kaggle leaderboards of this metric is 80%.

 ## Summary of Work Done